gp164/linux2-git/pull-request/README.md

 - Create a new branch

-- create a new file in `ADD-YOUR-FILE-HERE/`
+- Create a new file in `ADD-YOUR-FILE-HERE/`

 - Make a commit and push

 #### Make a pull request to `maiyuki/linux2-git` repository

-- Merge your branch to master in the repository in your account (not Mai's)
+- Merge your branch to master in the repository in your account (not maiyuki)

 - Make a pull request to `maiyuki/linux2-git` repository